xnowbzhao/lsd/README.md

 ## Generate Dataset and Training

-We take the synthetic dataset as an example to illustrate the training process and evaluation.
+We take the synthetic dataset as an example to illustrate the training process and evaluation, this code may consume huge hard disk space (50GB).

 1, Download the dataset from [CNR](https://wang-ps.github.io/denoising.html), move the files as follow: